 Although studies of the RG flow of four-quark interactions in the pointlike approximation provide a deep insight into symmetry-breaking patterns and their dependence on external control parameters, they are restricted to scales~$k \geq k_{\text{SB}}$, where the scale~$k_{\text{SB}}$ is associated with spontaneous symmetry breaking, such as chiral symmetry breaking or~${\rm U}(1)_{\text{V}}$ symmetry breaking.
 In such a setting, symmetry breaking is indicated by a specific four-quark channel approaching criticality associated with a divergence of the corresponding coupling at the scale~$k_{\text{SB}}$.
 Below this scale, the dynamics is governed by the formation of condensates.
 However, an analysis of the ground-state properties of QCD in this low-energy regime~$k < k_{\text{SB}}$ requires to go beyond the pointlike limit and to resolve the momentum dependences of the quark correlation functions.
 Indeed, information on bound-state and condensate formation is encoded in the momentum structure of the quark correlation functions.
 Such momentum dependences can be conveniently resolved by employing a Hubbard-Stratonovich transformation of at least the most dominant four-quark interaction channel.
 For example, as demonstrated in Ref.~\cite{Leonhardt:2019fua}, one may perform such a transformation of gluon-induced four-quark interactions at a given scale~$\Lambda_0 > k_{\text{SB}}$, which then gives access to the low-energy regime.
 However, this introduces a dependence of the effective action on the scale~$\Lambda_0$ which is reflected in an uncertainty for the results for low-energy observables, see Ref.~\cite{Leonhardt:2019fua} for a discussion in the context of dense QCD.
-The dependence on this artificial scale~$\Lambda_0$ can be removed by employing so-called dynamical hadronization techniques~\cite{Gies:2001nw,Gies:2002hq,Pawlowski:2005xe,Gies:2006wv,Floerchinger:2009uf,Braun:2014ata,Fu:2019hdw}, see also Ref.~\cite{Fukushima:2021ctq} for recent developments regarding the study of quark composites.
-Loosely speaking, these techniques implement continuous Hubbard-Stratonovich transformations of four-quark interactions in the RG flow and thereby allow us to {\it continuously} follow the RG flow from the classical QCD action at high-momentum scales down to the deep infrared regime which is governed by the formation of bound states and condensates.
-We shall apply these techniques to dense QCD matter in the following.
+The dependence on this artificial scale~$\Lambda_0$ can be removed by employing the so-called dynamical hadronization technique~\cite{Gies:2001nw,Gies:2002hq,Pawlowski:2005xe,Gies:2006wv,Floerchinger:2009uf,Braun:2014ata,Fu:2019hdw}, see also Ref.~\cite{Fukushima:2021ctq} for recent developments regarding the study of quark composites.
+Loosely speaking, this technique implements continuous Hubbard-Stratonovich transformations of four-quark interactions in the RG flow and thereby allows us to {\it continuously} follow the RG flow from the classical QCD action at high-momentum scales down to the deep infrared regime which is governed by the formation of bound states and condensates.
+We shall apply this technique in the following.

 The present work should be viewed as the next step in a series of studies~\cite{Braun:2017srn,Braun:2018svj,Braun:2018svj,Braun:2019aow,Leonhardt:2019fua,Braun:2020bhy}.
 However, we do not aim at quantitative studies of thermodynamic quantities and low-energy observables.
 We rather aim at setting the methodological stage for subsequent new quantitative computations in this series.